4 takeaways from the Nebraska and West Virginia primaries

+Tuesday's Republican primaries in Nebraska and West Virginia were a test with mixed results for former President Donald Trump's endorsement power.

-Former President Donald Trump suffered his first big loss of 2022 in Nebraska on Tuesday night, when his chosen candidate for governor in the Republican primary lost to the state party's choice.
+Trump suffered his first big loss of 2022 in Nebraska, where his chosen candidate for governor in the Republican primary lost to the state party's choice.

-In all, it was a split decision for Trump.
-And though his hold on the Republican Party remains strong, the results in Nebraska show it is not complete -- especially when he endorses a candidate like wealthy businessman Charles Herbster, who is facing multiple allegations of sexual misconduct (all of which he has denied).
+While Trump's hold on the Republican Party remains strong, the result in Nebraska shows it is not complete -- especially when he endorses a candidate like wealthy businessman Charles Herbster, who is facing multiple allegations of sexual misconduct (all of which he has denied).

 The clear winner in Nebraska, though, was the state's Republican establishment.

-Note: CORRECTION: A previous version of this story misstated the congressional district where Rep. Alex Mooney defeated Rep. David McKinley in the Republican primary on Tuesday.
-It was West Virginia's 2nd District.